For a brilliant example of Aries personality characteristics, check out this profile of the gifted physicist Nima Arkani-Hamed.

-The whole article is worth a read but here are what i think of as the “Aries” bits.
+The whole article is worth a read but here is an extract.

 Get Nima Arkani-Hamed going on the subject of the universe — not difficult — and he’ll talk for as many minutes or hours as it takes to transport you to the edge of human understanding, and then he’ll talk you past the edge, beyond Einstein, beyond space-time and quantum mechanics and all those tired tropes of 20th-century physics, to a spectacular new vision of how everything works.